aphyr/partitions-post/README.markdown

 seconds, several times a month.
 Even though the disruptions were short, cluster convergence resulted in 30-45 minute outages and a corrupted index for ElasticSearch.
-As problems escalated, the outages occurred "2 to 4 times a day".
+As problems escalated, the outages occurred "2 to 4 times a day."

 ### VoltDB split-brain on EC2

 One VoltDB user reports <a
 href="https://forum.voltdb.com/showthread.php?552-Nodes-stop-talking-to-each-other-and-form-independent-clusters">regular
-network failures causing nodes to causally diverge</a>, but also reported that their network logs included no dropped packets.
-Because this cluster had not enabled split-brain detection, both nodes ran as causally isolated primaries, causing significant data loss.
+network failures causing replica divergence</a> but also reported that their network logs included no dropped packets.
+Because this cluster had not enabled split-brain detection, both nodes ran as isolated primaries, causing significant data loss.